Portugal national cricket team: International competition

-1st tournament ( The European Nations Cup 1997 )
+1st tournament (The European Nations Cup 1997)

 In 1997 Portugal played their first tournament.
 It was the European Nations Cup 1997.
 They also played their first match in that tournament.
 Their first match was against Greece at Lyceum Alpinum, Zuoz, Switzerland 19 August 1997.
 In that match Portugal made a 381/3 batting first and their players TG Rankine and Intesab Mehdi has scored two fine innings of 173 and 81*.
 After Portugal's innings Greece came down to bat.
 But for the bashing bowling of Portugal's bowlers Greece was all out at 115 in 29 overs.
 Santilal made the best bowling figure (3/27 in 6 overs) in Portugal's innings.
 Portugal won that match by 266 runs.

 In their second match on 20 August 1997 against Malta at the same stadium Portugal batted first.
 They scored 297/9.
 Opener Nadeem Butt scored a wonderful 96 run innings.
 Again the bowlers of Portugal bowled well.
 Daia had made a figure of 10–2–35–3.
 Malta was all out in 187 in 41 overs.
 Portugal won that match by 110 runs.

 In their last match on 21 August 1997 against Austria at the same stadium Portugal batted First like the two other matches.
 But this match Portugal could make a 240/7.
 Nazir Usman made the highest run of 45, while lower order batsman Daia and G Ramchande made a 39 and 27.
 They made 72 runs partnership in the 7th wicket.
 Austria did well.
 But they couldn't reached to the destination of 241 in 50 overs.
 But they made a 214 in 46.1 overs.
 1st down Batsman A Simpson-Parker made the highest score of Austria's innings.
 He scored 55.
 G Ramchande made 3/41 in 9.1 overs.
 Portugal won that match by 26 runs.

 Portugal was top of the group B with 6 points in 3 matches.

-In the semi-final Portugal, Champion of group B, met France the runners up of Group A. But unfortunately Portugal lost that match against France.
+In the semi-final, Portugal, champion of Group B, met France, the runners up of Group A. Portugal lost that match against France.

 Portugal batted first for a fourth consecutive time.
 But in the semi-final Portugal's batting line-up was outmatched against the France's bowling.
 Portugal managed a 156 all out in 40.4 overs.
 Nadeem Butt scored 33 runs which was the highest runs of Portugal's innings.
 France made 157 very easily in 45.3 overs with 7 wickets in hand.
 Number 3 batsman N Jones made a 60.

 Because of the unexpected defeat against France, Portugal was knocked out from the semi-final of The European Nations Cup 1997.

-2018-Present
+2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Portugal and other ICC members after 1 January 2019 will be a full T20I.

 Portugal played their first T20I on 25 October 2019, against Spain, during the 2019 Iberia Cup.